DropsMJay/MMLC2FileLoader/Docs/REVERSE_ENGINEERING.md

 - **Build marker in the log** (`BUILD_MARKER=...`) to confirm the latest compiled version was actually running in the game, after a few cases of stale builds being tested by mistake.
+- **Capturing a specific handle at open time and filtering subsequent API calls by it** — used during the audio investigation (§4.1): the `disc`'s `HANDLE` was captured from its one-time `CreateFileA` call, then every `ReadFile`/`SetFilePointerEx` call elsewhere in the process was logged only when it matched that exact handle.
+This isolated disc-related I/O from the rest of the process's file activity, though in this case it led to a dead end (only two shared, non-audio-specific call sites were found).